-- Enjoy the right to import duty-free their private car acquired whether in the country of their last residence or in the country of which they are nationals, bound by the single market rules.
+- enjoy the right to import duty-free their furniture and personal effects at the time of first taking up their post in France and the right on the termination of their functions in France to export free of duty their furniture and personal effects, subject in both cases to conditions considered necessary by the French authorities; - Enjoy the right to import duty-free their private car acquired whether in the country of their last residence or in the country of which they are nationals, bound by the single market rules.
 They also enjoy the right to export it duty-free, subject to the conditions considered necessary by the French authorities; - Have access along with their family members to access without discrimination compared with French citizens to all public services provided on French territory, including medical services, education, childcare, and housing.